Duchess: silky smooth Java integration

 • Code invariants: invariants that Duchess maintains

-• Threat vectors that cause UB: ways to create undefined behavior using JNI, and how duchess prevents them (references code invariants and assumptions)
+• Threat vectors that cause UB: ways to create undefined behavior using JNI, and how Duchess prevents them (references code invariants and assumptions)

 • Threat vectors that do not cause UB: suboptimal uses of the JNI that do not create UB; duchess prevents some of these but not all (references code invariants and assumptions)